Switcheo/carbon-bootstrap/STARGATE.md

     `carbond migrate genesis-exported.json --chain-id carbon-1 > ~/carbon/config/genesis.json`

+6. Update the genesis height to `21164242`:

+    `jq '.initial_height = "21164242"' ~/carbon/config/genesis.json`

-6. Check hash of the migrated genesis file that will be used:
+7. Check hash of the migrated genesis file that will be used:

     `openssl sha256 ~/.carbon/config/genesis.json`

     `=> # Hash = <TODO>`

-7. If running a offchain-data node, run:
+8. If running a offchain-data node, run:

     `carbond persist-genesis`

-8. Ensure your seed peers are updated.
+9. Ensure your seed peers are updated.
 You can find the latest peers [here](./carbon-1/PEERS), and you can [update them](./INSTALL.md#add-seed-nodes) in `config.toml` in `seeds="..."`.

 ## Notes